51st Arsenal GRAU: Explosion on April 22, 2025

-FIRMS satellite image from April 22, 2025, shows a fire in the arsenal.
+A FIRMS satellite image from April 22, 2025, shows a fire in the arsenal.

 On April 22, 2025, violent explosions destroyed a square kilometer of the site while Ukraine estimates that it contained 105,000 tons of munitions.
 On April 23, secondary explosions continued at the arsenal.
 Authorities evacuated eight nearby villages and two second-home cooperatives, or approximately 450 people.
 Thirty-seven towns were cut off from gas supplies.
 The furthest evacuated town is 4.5 km from the site, while the town of Kirzhach, located only 5–6 km away, was not evacuated.
 The Russian Defence Ministry issued a statement on April 22, 2025, denying any casualties and attributing the incident to "a violation of safety regulations when handling explosive materials".
 Regional governor reports four injured on day of explosion.
 Earth observation satellites from the Fire Information for Resource Management System indicate fires until April 24, 2025.
 The worst-affected area of the arsenal was around the railway loading/unloading facility.